Nikkei seen lower but rangebound on euro zone woes

 Borrowing costs have also increased in Belgium as Standard & Poor's lowered the country's rating by a notch to AA and placed its credit outlook on negative.

-U.S. stocks posted seven straight sessions of losses on Friday, while European shares rebounded fueled by short-covering in low volumes.
+U.S. stocks posted seven straight sessions of losses on Friday, while European shares rebounded fuelled by short-covering in low volumes.

+>Wall St suffers worst week in 2 months on Europe woes >Euro loses vs dollar for 4th straight week >Bond prices fall in profit-taking from recent gains >Gold posts second weekly loss, technicals weak >Brent oil falls on euro zone debt woes

 STOCKS TO WATCH